-If new information is received and considered or relied upon in the review of your appeal, such information will be provided to you together with an opportunity to respond before issuance of any final adverse determination.
-The decision made on your urgent appeal is final and binding.
+\If new information is received and considered or relied upon in the review of the appeal, such information will be provided to the patient and prescriber together with an opportunity to respond prior to issuance of any final adverse determination.

+$^{\#}$ The decision made on an urgent appeal is final and binding.
 In the urgent care situation, there is only one level of appeal prior to an external review.